top of page

 When I worked in the fashion industry for a French Forecasting Trend Agency, we would create seasonal mood boards to tell a story about where fashion was heading.

-• These mood boards were translated into fashion pages—concise, digestible guides, comprehensible bite sizes for our clients to use and apply to their collection that year.
+• These mood boards were translated into fashion pages, concise, digestible guides, extremely inspirational, and comprehensible bite sizes for our clients to use and apply to their collection that year.

 That was the VISION.